MrPeanutButta/KeyManagement/README.md

 To run the action manually, navigate to the "Actions" tab in your GitHub repository, select the workflow, and click "Run workflow".

-## Conclusion

-This GitHub Action provides an automated way to rotate your Google Maps API key and store the new key securely in Azure Key Vault.
-Ensure your GitHub secrets are correctly configured before running the action.

 ## Documentation

 - [Google Maps Platform Documentation](https://developers.google.com/maps/apis-by-platform)